Mobile menu toggle

 Image: Apple

 There’s bad news for anyone who harbors hope that Apple will realize that Liquid Glass was a huge mistake and remove it from iOS 27.
-The new design enjoys broad support inside Apple, according to a report published on Sunday.
-And users, too.
+The glossy, transparent design enjoys broad support inside Apple, according to a report published Sunday.
+And users like it, too.

-That said, the company continues to add tweaks to Liquid Glass that let users tone down the look.
-And there’s the possibility of a new setting that would let users control exactly how transparent the UI gets.
+That said, the company continues to add tweaks to Liquid Glass that let users tone down the controversial look.
+Plus, a possible new setting might let users control exactly how transparent the UI gets.

 Don’t expect Liquid Glass to melt away

-For anyone who has yet to install iOS 26, Liquid Glass is a translucent and fluid interface that debuted in fall 2025 on the iPhone, as well as Apple’s other devices.
-Many elements of the UI go semi-transparent, while clever effects make it seem like users are looking through glass at objects shown on the screen behind the Dock, Control Center and pop-up windows.
+For anyone who has yet to install iOS 26, Liquid Glass is a translucent and fluid interface that debuted in fall 2025 on the iPhone (as well as Apple’s other devices).
+Many elements of the UI go semitransparent, while clever effects make it seem like users are looking through glass at objects shown on the screen behind the Dock, Control Center and pop-up windows.

-“The latest internal versions of iOS 27 and macOS 27 don’t reflect major design changes, and there’s no sign that another overhaul is currently in active development,” Bloomberg reported on Sunday.
+“The latest internal versions of iOS 27 and macOS 27 don’t reflect major design changes, and there’s no sign that another overhaul is currently in active development,” Bloomberg reported Sunday.

 Apple loves Liquid Glass